 The predefined concepts List and Set inherit from a common Collection concept.
 These types are parametric in the type of their element.
-You will never see the type names List, Set directly in the expression language, but only specific type-instantiations, such as Node[] (c.f. a List<Node> in Java) or Integer{} (c.f. a Set<Integer> in Java).
+You will never see the plain type names List, Set directly in the expression language, but only specifically typed versions, such as Node[] (the Node-List type) or Integer{} (the Integer-Set type).